CDTDigital/ADPQ2/README.md

 3. How does a user access, correct, delete, or remove personal information?

     A user can access the application with a valid user id and password and modify user information to remove personal details.
-The Working Prototype does not include delete account option since it is not necessary for the MVP but users can overwrite existing information with non-personally identifiable data.
+The Working Prototype does not include a delete account option at this time since it is not necessary for the MVP but users can overwrite existing information with non-personally identifiable data.

 4. Will any of the personal information stored in the system be shared with other services, people, or partners?

     No, personal information will not be shared with other services, people or partners.
-However, email and mobile phone (if provided) information will be used by email and text services.
+However, email and mobile phone (if provided) data will be used by email and text services.

 5. How and how often is the service tested for security vulnerabilities?